EricBryann/CG4002/README.md

 To run:

-Go to the correct directory and input command
+Go to the correct directory and run `python combine.py`
-`python combine.py`